Skip to main content

 Additional criteria

-In order to recognise the Plan’s importance as the distillation of community ambition and aspiration across much of the fund area, and to support its implementation.
-Priority for awards will be given to projects that align with the CAP.
-However, this is not a guarantee of an award; every project is considered on merit.
+Glenkens & District Trust recognises the CAP as an important focal point of community ambition across the fund area, and to support its implementation, priority will be given to projects that align with the CAP.
+However, this is not a guarantee of an award for CAP-centred projects or a rejection of projects that don't focus solely on the CAP.
+Every project is considered on merit and the fund supports a wide range of activities that strengthen the community across all the eligible community council areas.

-The fund also will prioritise applications that can demonstrate the use of one or more of the approaches outlined below which are designed to improve how community groups plan and deliver projects and work together better.
-Applicants are encouraged to show that they have considered some of these in an appropriate and proportionate way relative to their project.
+The fund also will prioritise applications that can demonstrate the use of one or more of the approaches outlined below.
+These additional criteria are designed to improve how community groups plan, deliver and collaborate on projects.

-- Respecting and caring for our local environment – for ourselves and future generations: We recognise the importance of protecting our environment.
-We recognise too that our actions as citizens and participants in community life can contribute to the growing climate emergency we all now face.
-So consider where and how your project can contribute, even in a very small way, to combatting this emergency.
-This may, for example, mean, encouraging car sharing if volunteer travel is involved, or other carbon reduction/ energy awareness features.
+• Respecting and caring for our local environment – We recognise the importance of protecting our environment and know that our actions as participants in community life can contribute to the growing climate emergency we all now face.
+We want to see projects that contribute, even in a very small way, to combatting this emergency.

-- Procuring smartly: Where possible we encourage applicants to work with suppliers of goods and services local to their area.
+• Procuring smartly: We encourage applicants to work with suppliers of goods and services local to their area.
 Of course the definition of ‘local’ will vary depending on the goods/services in question.
 In some cases, it could be taken to mean suppliers located within the fund area of benefit (the ten communities) but in others, a more regional reach may be more appropriate.

 Who can apply?